arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 end
 ```

-It's camelize method checks for the overrides and if it finds one, it uses it.
-Otherwise, it utilizes String#camelize
+It's `camelize` method checks for the overrides and if it finds one, it uses it.
+Otherwise, it
+utilizes `String#camelize`
-method which is a port of ActiveSupport core extensions for String.
+method which is a port of ActiveSupport core extensions for String:

 ```ruby